texfaq/texfaq.github.io/FAQ-dvi.md

 date: 2014-06-10
 ---

-''DVI'' is supposed to be an acronym for DeVice-Independent, meaning that the file may be processed for printing or viewing on most kinds of typographic output device or display.
+"DVI" is supposed to be an acronym for DeVice-Independent, meaning that the file may be processed for printing or viewing on most kinds of typographic output device or display.

-A DVI file (that is, a file with the type or extension `dvi`) is the main output file of ''original'' TeX (later TeX-like systems, such as [pdfTeX](FAQ-pdftex) may use other formats).
+A DVI file (that is, a file with the type or extension `dvi`) is the main output file of "original" TeX (later TeX-like systems, such as [pdfTeX](FAQ-pdftex) may use other formats).